The First AI Decision Agent for Amazon Sellers

 Category Research

-Outputs A-to-E category scoring with a go / wait / skip decision.
-15-dimension AI scoring: market demand, competition density, new product success rate, review barrier, ad competition pressure, and more.
+Outputs a category grade from A to E, then makes a direct go / hold / skip recommendation.
+The scoring model covers 15 dimensions: demand, competition density, new-product success rate, review barrier, ad pressure, and more.

 Competitor Research